Substantial Comparability Placement

 Approved Substantially Comparable SIMGs can continue to proceed to RANZCP Fellowship via the Partial Comparability Pathway (which involves examinations rather than WBAs) if they prefer.
 However, candidates are required to choose either the Partial Comparability Placement or the Substantial Comparability Placement, and cannot be on both at the same time.

 Approved candidates will only move to a cohort waiting list when a confirmed job start date (by means of a signed and accepted job contract and the Australian Health Practitioner Regulation Agency (AHPRA) or the New Zealand Medical Council (NZMC) registration certificate has been provided to the RANZCP.
-This ensures that the RANZCP doesn’t hold places for candidates who have not yet moved to Australia or New Zealand and have not yet gained the required immigration and registration status to work.
+This ensures that the RANZCP doesn’t hold places for candidates who have not yet moved to Australia or Aotearoa New Zealand and have not yet gained the required immigration and registration status to work.

 Applicants who are offered and accept the conditions of the Substantial Comparability Placement will be required to pay a placement fee.
 Failure to pay the placement fee may cause delay or deferral of the placement.